Last updated: January 28, 2025

 Principal, interest, taxes, fees, and insurance

-When you take out a mortgage loan, your monthly payment will often be comprised of five parts:
+When you take out a purchase mortgage loan, your monthly outgoings may include:

 - Principal: The total amount of money you borrowed to buy the home.

-- Interest: The price you pay, in addition to the principal to borrow the money for as long as you have the loan.
+- Interest: The price you pay to borrow the money for as long as you have the loan.

-- Taxes: The property taxes you pay as a homeowner.
+- Taxes: The property taxes (and other taxes) you pay as a homeowner.

 Pre-approvals